-Westmoreland County inks deal for site of next industrial park in Sewickley Township
+Westmoreland County buys property for industrial park in Sewickley Township

 The next phase of the $10.1 million project is being funded through a $4.9 million state grant and a $5.3 million state business loan to pay for road widening and reconstruction, pad construction and other infrastructure improvements.

-“Investment in our park system continues to be vital to the success of the county,” said county Commissioner Ted Kopas.
+“Investment in our park system continues to be vital to the success of the county,” said Commissioner Ted Kopas.

 The next step is to finish the permitting process, according to WCIDC and Sewickley Township officials.

-Sewickley board of supervisors Chairman Joe Kerber said township will benefit from the new industrial park.
+Joe Kerber, chairman of the Sewickley board of supervisors, said the township will benefit from the new industrial park.

 “There is no downside to this project,” Kerber said.